 Full details and guidance about the PCC complaint process is outlined on the website of the Cleveland Police & Crime Panel (follow link)

-As of 11 September 2018, the number of complaints received against the Police and Crime Commissioner for Cleveland is FIVE.
+As of October 29, 2019, the number of complaints received against the Police and Crime Commissioner for Cleveland is SIX.

 (Details of these complaints are held and managed solely by the Cleveland Police & Crime Panel)